Clafou/support.print/_posts/2022-07-29-privaty-settings-to-access-photos.md

 ## How to restart your device

 It depends on the device and model.
 Apple provide instructions on how to restart each model of iPhone [here](https://support.apple.com/en-us/HT201559) and iPad [here](https://support.apple.com/en-us/HT210631).

+## Still Not Working?

+Please get in touch to let me know!
+As for a workaround, the + button is not the only way to add images.
+You can also use Copy/Paste or drag & drop.
+[See this page for instructions.](/add-an-image/)